amandaIaria/amandaIaria.github.io/_posts/2017-09-12-Listening-to-the-Wastes.markdown

 date:   2017-09-12 15:37:24 -0500
 category: art
 ---
 Original work.
-This is an updated piece from something I did with pen and ink back in 2011.
-A person is listening to their favorite music, while in from of the silloette of a dying tree.
+This is an updated piece of something Amanda did with pen, ink, and on canvas back in 2011.
+The person is listening to their favorite music, while in front of the silhouette of a dying tree.

-The medium is digital, Color, while using the program.
+The medium is digital, Color, while using the program Clip Studio Paint.
+A Wacom Intuos Art Tablet is used for the drawing process.
 <a href="https://tragicallyhipster.deviantart.com/art/Listening-to-the-Wastes-607504807" target="_blank">https://tragicallyhipster.deviantart.com/art/Listening-to-the-Wastes-607504807</a>.